Clafou/growthchart.app/_pages/bugs.md

 ## Version 2.0

 * Crash on iOS 13 – When you open a child on iOS 13, Growth+ immediately shuts down.
-An update to fix this bug is on the way.
-Alternatively, updating your device to a newer iOS version will resolve this bug.
+This is fixed in version 2.0.1.

+## Version 2.0.1

+* A bug on iPad (but not on iPhone) makes it impossible to create a profile if you have selected external storage.
+This is fixed in version 2.0.2.

 ## Do you have another issue?